rail5/bookthief/README.md

 ## What is "pamphlet"-style printing?

 When BookThief spits out a new/converted PDF, you simply print it at home, double-sided, and then fold the stack of papers in half.
-(And staple them, if you want)

 ![Like this](https://cdn.zmescience.com/wp-content/uploads/2014/07/folding_paper.jpg)